Bolt64/blog-source/content/math/cohomology.md

 $\pi$ is a local homeomorphism that even sheaf homomorphisms are local homeomorphisms.
 This category turns out to be
-especially nice, sharing many characteristics with the category of abelian groups and more generally, the category of $K$-modules, such as maps possesing kernels and cokernels, and possessing a version of the [First Isomorphism Theorem](https://en.wikipedia.org/wiki/Isomorphism_theorems#First_isomorphism_theorem).
+especially nice, sharing many characteristics with the category of abelian groups and more generally, the category of $K$-modules, such as maps possessing kernels and cokernels, and possessing a version of the [First Isomorphism Theorem](https://en.wikipedia.org/wiki/Isomorphism_theorems#First_isomorphism_theorem).
 This sort of category is called an abelian category, and this category is the appropriate category to do homological algebra in.
 Coming back to sheaves, the kernel of a sheaf homomorphism $f: \mathcal{S}_1 \to \mathcal{S}_2$